apache/airavata-mft/README.md

 mft init
 ```

 > If the installer failed for M1 and M2 Macs complaining about grpcio installation.
 Follow the solution mentioned in [here](https://github.com/apache/airavata-mft/issues/71).
-You might have to uninstall already installed grpcio and gerpcio-tools distributions first.
+You might have to uninstall already installed grpcio and grpcio-tools distributions first.
+> For other common installation issues, please refer to the [troubleshooting section](https://github.com/apache/airavata-mft#common-issues).

 To stop MFT after using